View the New USACE Job Board - Search Jobs and Apply Now

 What We Have To Offer

 The U.S. Army Corps of Engineers is an innovative, transformative organization providing engineering solutions to customers worldwide.
-Our 36,000 civilian employees are delivering positive impacts for today and tomorrow.
+More than 39,000 civilian employees are delivering positive impacts for today and tomorrow.
 Working at USACE means making a direct contribution to war fighters and their families, supporting overseas contingency operations, developing technology and systems that save the lives of soldiers and civilians, providing disaster relief, and protecting and enhancing the environment and the national economy.
-We offer challenging professional, technical, and administrative opportunities in the U.S. and abroad—each building on a strong tradition of public service extending back more than 200 years.
+We offer challenging professional, technical, and administrative opportunities in the U.S. and abroad—each building on a strong tradition of public service extending back 250 years.

 See All USACE CORPSCONNECTIONS Videos HERE